-In the first quarter of 2013, the Company paid \$125,000 to Catterton Partners and Argentia Private Investments Inc. or their affiliates ("Equity Sponsors") for management service fees and Class C Dividends pursuant to a management services agreement and an agreement to pay dividends on its Class C common stock.
-In connection with the IPO, the management services agreement expired and the one share of Class C common stock was redeemed therefore no payments were made during 2014.
-Management service fees and Class C dividends paid in prior fiscal quarters varied due to the timing of payments.
+In the second quarter of 2013 and first two quarters of 2013, the Company paid \$250,000 and \$375,000, respectively, to Catterton Partners and Argentia Private Investments Inc. or their affiliates ("Equity Sponsors") for management service fees and Class C Dividends pursuant to a management services agreement and an agreement to pay dividends on its Class C common stock.

+In connection with the IPO, the management services agreement expired and the one share of Class C common stock was redeemed; therefore, no payments were made during 2014.
+Management service fees and Class C dividends paid in prior fiscal quarters varied due to the timing of the payments.